KalmiaLatifolia/AviSpace/README.md

 Alternatively, you can download the shiny app to run locally.
 [View the Shiny app folder](AviSpace4.0/)

+# File descriptions

+**AviSpace4.0**
+Self contained Shiny app for download

+**speciesDetails.csv**
+CSV file containing total number of detections, total number of sites where the species was detected, and niche area for each of the 90 species.

+**GeospatialMetadata.csv**
+CSV file containing details on each of the geospatial variables used as eigenvectors in the PCA, including variable descriptions and links to the original publications and datasets.

 # Citation

 If you use AviSpace in your published work, please cite the original manuscript: